How to Perform Content Marketing Audit

 Why do you need content marketing audit?

 The first thing to say about the content audit is that it’s not one of those easy and enjoyable tasks.
-However, it’s crucially important if you plan to perform a highly-successful content marketing campaign or think of changing your content marketing strategy.
+However, it’s crucially important if you plan to perform a highly-successful content marketing or think of changing your content marketing strategy.

 Content marketing audit helps to uncover the existing and potential problems with your content, optimize it, improve its overall performance among readers.